Elevated Hall Responses as Indicators of Edge Reconstruction: Conclusion

-Importantly, these findings open up new avenues for research in this direction.
-This includes exploration of partial equilibration regimes for different filling fractions, including non-abelian candidates, such as, $5/2$ and $12/5$.
-This presents opportunities to explore edge reconstruction, differentiate between various equilibration regimes, and identify the constituent modes.
-Since this involves conductance measurements, the experimental implementation is expected to be straightforward.
+Our results open several directions for future research, including the exploration of partial equilibration regimes and extensions to other filling fractions, especially non-Abelian states, with a focus on thermal transport.
+Such studies may provide systematic probes of edge reconstruction, enable clear distinctions between different equilibration regimes, and identify constituent edge modes.
+Since our proposal relies on standard conductance and noise measurements, its experimental implementation should be readily accessible.